RECOMMENDED PROVIDERS | PLAN HIGHLIGHTS | RECOMMENDED FOR | MONTHLY FEES | DETAILS |

 Consider these highly recognized advantages:

-Companies have come to realize that business costs associated with old technology can quickly mount from inefficiencies and lost customer satisfaction.
+Companies currently realize that business costs associated with old technology can quickly mount from inefficiencies and lost customer satisfaction.
 And the remedy of purchasing and installing new IP-PBX servers or upgrading those servers to keep current can be both time consuming and costly.

 A good hosted VoIP provider will: